 Each method is described below.

-The Lux Algo Premium indicator is able to detect specific patterns, including:
+The Lux Algo Premium indicator is able to detect specific patterns such as:

 - Ascending/Descending and Symmetrical Triangles

 - Head & Shoulders (H&S)

 - Inverted Head & Shoulders

 When a pattern is detected, it will be displayed on the dashboard.
 Solid lines will highlight the patterns.
 When no patterns are detected, dashed lines will be displayed that can be used as support and resistance.